ByteBeem/Vuln-Scan/README.md

 BeautifulSoup (for web scraping)
 Purpose:
 The JuVi Scanner is designed to help developers and security professionals identify and mitigate vulnerabilities in web applications.
 By automating the scanning process, it simplifies the task of identifying potential security risks and helps improve the overall security posture of web applications.

+Application hosted on : http://cybermysticjude.pythonanywhere.com/ (some errors and some of the may not works.
+If you wanna check fully download the code and compile it your own compiler.

 Note: This application is intended for educational and informational purposes only.
 It should not be used for malicious intent or unauthorized scanning of websites without proper consent.